-Prerequisites: Algebra II with teacher recommendation.
+Prerequisites: Algebra II

 AP Calculus AB (HONORS DESIGNATION)

 The AP Calculus course is offered for the advanced math student.
 The course includes the study of elementary functions, limits, derivatives, applications of derivatives, anti-derivatives, integration and the application of the integral.
 A graphing calculator is required for this course.
 Meets UC and CSU requirements.